-Can I get into Carroll University?
-The school has a 71% acceptance rate.
+How hard is it to get into Carroll University and can I get accepted?
+The school has a 71% acceptance rate ranking it #19 in Wisconsin for lowest rate of acceptance.
 Last year, 2,612 out of 3,688 applicants were admitted making Carroll University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has average requirements for admission test scores, generally admitting students who score in the top 47 percent.
 Carroll University typically accepts and attracts "B+" average high school students.
 Only 28% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|